What's the problem?

 Do I Have a Dairy Fresh Eggs Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Dairy Fresh Eggs Recall Lawsuits.
-We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new food borne illness lawsuits in all 50 states.

 If you or a loved one got sick after eating recalled hard-boiled eggs or egg products, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.